AnthonyVNgo/AnthonyVNgo/README.md

 [![Anthony's GitHub stats](https://github-readme-stats.vercel.app/api?username=anthonyvngo)](https://github.com/anthonyvngo/github-readme-stats)

 ## 💬 About me
 Hey there, I'm Anthony and I'm a Software Engineer.
-I know HTML, CSS, JavaScript, PostgreSQL, Express, React, Node, and more, but I'm always looking to learn more about new tools and technologies!
+I know HTML, CSS, JavaScript, PostgreSQL, Express, React, Vue, Node, and more, but I'm always looking to learn more about new tools and technologies!
 <br/><br/>

 ## :roller_coaster: Road to SWE